hapax/hapax.github.io/assets/hackology-2.md

 globe, and you do not deviate when you spot one, give a rough estimate of the number of elephants you are likely to collide with.
 (Model yourself and the elephant as spheres.)

+The estimates in the previous section work for elephants at rest, but not a herd of elephants charging towards you!